For more information on booking a site/building at Corf please visit: www.corfcamp.org

 Please note: Corf campsite is closed from 1st December 2018 to 1st April 2019.

+Not all the buildings are available all year only the Mattinson Centre.
+Other buildings in main area are available from 1st April (Or Easter which ever comes First) until 30th November each year.
 The campsite consists of a central group of buildings (instructional and meeting rooms, toilets, showers, dormitories / kitchen / dining room, tuck shop, stores, etc.) surrounded by some 35 camping areas which are separated by bushes and hedging, a land area totalling some 8.9 hectares (22 acres).

 The utility services provided at the campsite are electricity, water, sewage (on site treatment) and internet (via Wi-Fi).